bandprotocol/cw-band/README.md

 - Price feed
   - Update new rate by request data to BandChain via IBC
   - Allow other contracts to query data from this contract
+  - You can learn more detail in this [document](https://github.com/bandprotocol/cw-band/blob/add-readme/docs/Overview.md)
 - [TODO] Consumer
   - Query price from price feed contract